howacy1/daily-scheduler/README.md

 # Daily Scheduler

 ## Purpose
-A website that you can save events/notes to help you manage time more efficently.
+A website that you can plan out your work day by the hour to help manage time.

 ## Built With
 * HTML